-The picture frame – gold-plated, silver-plated and metallic
+The picture frame – gilded, silvered and metallised

 Shortly after panel painting broke away from mural painting in the Middle Ages, gilded frames for carved altarpieces experienced their heyday.
 The picture frame continued to develop in terms of shape, size and design.
 Gold leaf was soon considered an essential feature, inextricably linked with the concept of a high-quality picture frame.
-In the 16th and 17. th centuries, frame production reached its peak.
-Thanks to the architecture and decorative styles during this period, gold leaf, part-gold and silver leaf become increasingly popular.
-Engravings on a chalk base, the profile on wood panelling, doors, furniture and picture frames were all liberally embellished with fine gold leaf.
-The courtly baroque art of the 17th century and the rococo art of the 18. th century frequently featured gold frames, lavishly decorated with carved and poliment gilded ornamentation.
+In the 16th and 17th centuries, frame production reached its peak.
+Thanks to the architecture and decorative styles during this period, gold leaf, mixed gold-foil and silver leaf become increasingly popular.
+Engravings on gesso, profiles on wood panelling, doors, furniture and picture frames were all generously embellished with gold leaf.
+The courtly baroque art of the 17th century and the rococo art of the 18th century frequently featured gold frames, lavishly decorated with carved and water gilded ornamentation.

-Baroque and rococo – connoisseurs of lavish gilt frames
+Baroque and rococo – connoisseurs of lavishly gilt frames

-Over the following centuries, while gold leaf was used to some extent as a design feature during the classical, Biedermeier and art nouveau periods, representatives of the baroque and rococo eras remained the undisputed connoisseurs of lavish gold-leaf decoration.
+Over the following centuries, while gold leaf was used to some extent as a design feature during the classical, Biedermeier and art nouveau periods, representatives of the baroque and rococo eras remained the undisputed connoisseurs of lavish gold leaf decoration.
 It was not until the years of rapid industrial expansion in Germany, known as the Gründerzeit, that there was once again a high demand for ornamental picture frames.
-Ornamentation made from a gold-plating substance was applied to coving.
-The decorated frame would then be “gilded”, or more accurately metallised, using oil gilding and imitation gold leaf techniques.
+Ornamentation made from a gilding carton-pierre was applied to covings.
+The decorated frame would then be “gilded”, or more accurately metallised, using oil gilding techniques and imitation gold leaf.